30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 Famed director Guillermo del Toro‘s first film, Cronos, showcases his knack for storytelling by putting a fresh spin on classic vampire mythology.

 The story revolves around an antique dealer who discovers a device that grants eternal life which comes at a terrible cost.
-Del Toro masterfully weaves together elements of body horror and dark fantasy while exploring themes of immortality and human nature.
+Del Toro includes elements of body horror and dark fantasy while exploring themes of immortality and human nature.

 PIN (1988): Fuses Suburban Dread with Body Horror